 Escaping into the gorgeous surrounding wilderness at Audra State Park, which spreads from Upshur County into neighboring Barbour County, has always been an ideal option.
 Since 1950, residents and visitors alike have enjoyed sunning themselves by the Middle Fork River, which flows fast and fresh at Audra State Park.
 The park is a pristine wooded area with plenty of swimming, hiking, camping and fishing opportunities.

-City councilman CJ Rylands, the executive director of Create Buckhannon, said the assets Buckhannon has gained now aren’t an accident: the community began to work together about a decade ago to transition into a more welcoming place with ample public spaces and a generous free parking policy.
+City councilman CJ Rylands said the assets Buckhannon has gained now aren’t an accident: the community began to work together about a decade ago to transition into a more welcoming place with ample public spaces and a generous free parking policy.

 “The more invitations to spend time in public spaces, the better off we are,” Rylands said.
 “One of the main intentions of Festival Fridays was to get people physically approximate to each other and to have them say, ‘Oh, I haven’t seen you for so long.’
 The square dances are intentional to bring a different group of people into a friendly, welcoming environment.”

-Once a month, Mountain Dances, including square and contra dancing, take place at the Buckhannon Opera House, and every Friday evening in the summer, music-lovers and arts and crafts enthusiasts gather at Jawbone Park, home of the Buckhannon-Upshur Farmers Market, to soak in some live music at the famed Festival Friday events.
+Every Friday evening in the summer, music-lovers and arts and crafts enthusiasts gather at Jawbone Park, home of the Buckhannon-Upshur Farmers Market, to soak in some live music at the famed Festival Friday events.

-Soon, performing arts will have a home on Main Street in the form of the restored and refurbished historic Colonial Theatre, which is undergoing extensive renovations.
+Now, performing arts will have a home on Main Street in the form of the restored and refurbished historic Colonial Arts Center.
 The former movie theater will function as the home of the Buckhannon Community Theatre and a community arts center.

-This article was produced in a paid partnership with the Upshur County Convention and Visitor’s Bureau.
+This article was produced in a partnership with the Upshur County Convention and Visitor’s Bureau.